Thank you for subscribing

 • Keep your microwave squeaky clean - put equal amounts vinegar and water in a microwave-safe bowl, plus a small wooden object (like a toothpick) to prevent boiling.
 Set your microwave on high for 5-10 minutes, then wait a few minutes to let it cool down.
 Then simply wipe down the inside with a paper towel or a sponge.

-• Banish built-up grime and odours in your dishwasher- put a cup of vinegar on the upper rack and running a hot cycle.
+• Banish built-up grime and odours in your dishwasher- put a cup of vinegar on the upper rack and run a hot cycle.
 Then sprinkle a cup of bicarb soda across the bottom of the dishwasher and run a short hot cycle.

 • Quickly scrub away soap scum in your shower – create a solution of half vinegar and half dish soap.
 Pro tip: put the solution into a dish wand for extra easy cleaning!